sandialabs/InterSpec/target/android/README.md

 just brute forced it.
 These instructions are for May of 2018, and macOS was used.

--Download and install Android Studio.
+- Download and install Android Studio.
--Then use the HelloJNI example project to determine which compile flags is used by cmake/Android-Studio.
+- Then use the HelloJNI example project to determine which compile flags is used by cmake/Android-Studio.
-  --First in build.gradle set options to what you want ('minSdkVersion 19',
-    'targetSdkVersion 23', 'compileSdkVersion 25', and CMake arguments "-DANDROID_CPP_FEATURES=rtti exceptions", "-DANDROID_TOOLCHAIN=clang",
+  - First in build.gradle set options to what you want ('minSdkVersion 19', 'targetSdkVersion 23', 'compileSdkVersion 25', and CMake arguments "-DANDROID_CPP_FEATURES=rtti exceptions", "-DANDROID_TOOLCHAIN=clang",
     "-DANDROID_PIE=ON", "-DANDROID_STL=c++_static").
-  --Then build each architecture you might want, and then in like
+  - Then build each architecture you might want, and then in like /Users/wcjohns/AndroidStudioProjects/HelloJNI/app/.externalNativeBuild/cmake/x86_64Release/x86_64 open android_gradle_build.json and get the actual compile flags.
-    /Users/wcjohns/AndroidStudioProjects/HelloJNI/app/.externalNativeBuild/cmake/x86_64Release/x86_64
-    open android_gradle_build.json and get the actual compile flags.
--Then use https://github.com/moritz-wundke/Boost-for-Android to build boost --Boost-for-Android is great, but you really need to check that it uses
+- Then use https://github.com/moritz-wundke/Boost-for-Android to build boost
-    the same build settings as CMake will.
-To do this edit the configs/user-config-boost-1_65_1-common.jam and
-    configs/user-config-boost-1_65_1-{target}.jam target files that come with
-    Boost-for-Androidso to the compile flags match the ones extracted from HelloJNI.
+  - Boost-for-Android is great, but you really need to check that it uses the same build settings as CMake will.
+To do this edit the configs/user-config-boost-1_65_1-common.jam and configs/user-config-boost-1_65_1-{target}.jam target files that come with Boost-for-Androidso to the compile flags match the ones extracted from HelloJNI.
 You need to do this for each architecture.
-  --Also, you may need to edit build-android.sh to allow using NDK version 17
-    (using same settings as 16)
+  - Also, you may need to edit build-android.sh to allow using NDK version 17 (using same settings as 16)
-  --run `./build-android.sh --boost=1.65.1 --toolchain=llvm --arch=armeabi-v7a,arm64-v8a,x86,x86_64 --prefix=/Users/wcjohns/install/android/ /Users/wcjohns/Library/Android/sdk/ndk-bundle`
+  - run `./build-android.sh --boost=1.65.1 --toolchain=llvm --arch=armeabi-v7a,arm64-v8a,x86,x86_64 --prefix=/Users/wcjohns/install/android/ /Users/wcjohns/Library/Android/sdk/ndk-bundle`
--Then compile Wt 3.3.4.
+- Then compile Wt 3.3.4.
-  --Replace a few Wt files: target/android/wt_patch/wt-3.3.4/Android.C
+  - Replace a few Wt files: target/android/wt_patch/wt-3.3.4/Android.C target/android/wt_patch/wt-3.3.4/CMakeLists.txt
-    target/android/wt_patch/wt-3.3.4/CMakeLists.txt
     target/android/wt_patch/wt-3.3.4/base64.cpp
-  --Manually build Wt for each architecture
+  - Manually build Wt for each architecture
-    --```bash
+    - ```bash
       mkdir build_android_armeabi-v7a;cd build_android_armeabi-v7a`

       export MY_ANDROID_ABI="armeabi-v7a"